furkan/mouse-tracker/ROADMAP.md

 - [x] Implement the Kalman filter algorithm

-- [ ] Make the C function's input and output the current and the predicted mouse coordinates respectively, respectively
+- [x] Make the C function's input and output the current and the predicted mouse coordinates respectively, respectively

-- [ ] Produce the shared library function `kalman.so`
+- [x] Produce the shared library function as `dll`

 ## LabWindows